-People are usually asked to give their opinions in a questionnaire or survey when they are a part of a team and the authority feels that the team members opinion are needed to bring some changes.
+People are usually asked to give their opinions in a questionnaire or survey when they are a part of a team and the authority feels that the team members' opinions are needed to bring positive change.
 Also a marketing executive or marketing representative can ask you to volunteer in their survey to give your opinion on their products or survey.
 The government runs some survey among people to know the overall opinion of the countrymen.
 Sometimes you would be asked to give your opinion by a radio, television channel about an issue or on their program quality.
 You should be able to talk about one such survey or questionnaire you were asked or requested to take part.
 The questionnaire can be both in written and verbal form.

 You should try to talk about a survey that has some value like a survey conducted by the local authority to make the area a better place rather than the random marketing surveys.

 For the second question "why you were asked to give your opinions" say why the survey conductor asked you to participate in it.
 If it was a marketing survey say that you were randomly picked.
 If this is a survey conducted by the local administration, say they conducted the survey among the local people and you were one of them.
 Being a part of a team sometimes may require you to take part of the survey and if you talk about such a survey, mention that you were asked to take part of this survey because of your involvement in the team.